A distribution-free mixed-integer optimization approach to hierarchical modelling of clustered and longitudinal data: Simulation studies

-Taken together, this represents 66 different combinations of cluster-effect type, heterogeneity, and complexity that we simulated.
-And although we restricted our simulations to a standard cluster-based intercepts model, but both cluster based methods can be generalized to higher order cluster effects.
-We then split up the data into training, validation, and testing sets, and compare the performance of Ordinary Least Squares (OLS), Ridge Regression (RR), Linear Mixed Effects Models (LMEM) and our MIO formulation (MIO).
+In total, this design represents 66 different combinations of cluster-effect type, heterogeneity, and complexity.
+Although our simulations are restricted to a standard cluster-based intercepts model, the cluster-based methods can be generalized to higher-order cluster effects.
+We partition the data into training, validation, and testing sets, and compare the performance of these models.